rohitvdas/foodprint/README.md

-An Android application that gives you immediate feedback about how your food choices impact the environment.
+An Android app that gives you immediate feedback about how your food choices impact the environment.
 Developed for HackDuke 2016.